ml-cube/LibreClinica/docs/manuals/monitor-manual.md

 # An example of a Failed Validation Check

-A Failed Validation Check is a Discrepancy that's automatically created by LibreClinica.
+A Failed Validation Check is a Discrepancy that's automatically created by I3LUNG.
 For example on a field where the number of dispensed vials must be entered, an upperrange is defined of 240.
 If the user enters "250", this results in a message "[No. of dispensed vials must be between 0 and 241]".
 If this is indeed the number of vials as recorded in the source data, the user must enter this.
 In order to save the data he must first fill in the details of the Discrepancy.

 ![failed validation check](monitor-manual_images/failed_validation_check.png "failed validation check")